-- 1. Acquired knowledge on various types of disasters and hazards. - 2.
+- 1. Understand the need and significance of studying disaster management& its types - 2.
 Distinguish between the hazard and a disaster can be analysed. - 3.
 Acquired knowledge on the various approaches of Disaster Risk Reduction (DRR) - 4.
 Ability to understand the relationship between vulnerability, disasters, disaster prevention and risk reduction. - 5.
-Develop ability to respond to different disasters.
+Gain knowledge on the impacts Disasters on environment and society & ability to respond to different disasters.